layer5io/istio-service-mesh-workshop/lab-14/README.md

     0     0 REDIRECT   tcp  --  any    any     anywhere             anywhere             /* istio/redirect-to-envoy-port */ redir ports 15001
 ```

 Basically there are a few rules here of interest.
-A complete explanation is out of the scope of this exercise but here is a summary:
+A complete explanation is out of the scope of this lab but here is a summary:

 1. In pre-routing we catch the inbound traffic.
 Anything coming in jumps to our redirect rule.
 2. In output we inspect outbound traffic.
 This is more interesting.
 Istio runs under uid 1337.
 To avoid looping, all traffic from this uid is allowed to egress.
 Traffic outbound not from this uid also jumps to the redirect.